mims-harvard/MT-InfoSeek/data/README.md

 | [smoke/](smoke/) | smoke subsets | mixed | Small subsets for setup validation and fast end-to-end checks. |

-The full evaluation uses Logic-Q-MT, GSME-Q-MT, GSME-Q-MT-Ext, the GeneReg-MT task families selected by `run_eval.py`, and both 20Q Common and THING200.
+The full evaluation uses Logic-Q-MT, GSME-Q-MT, GSME-Q-MT-Ext, the GeneReg-MT task families in `run_eval.py`, and both 20Q Common and THING200.
 The smoke evaluation uses small representative subsets and only the first six 20Q Common targets.